LSSTDESC/CCL/CONTRIBUTING.md

     implement appropriate unit tests for it.
  9. Make sure that the unit tests pass on Travis-CI.
- 10. Make sure that the changes come with documentation, e.g. internally in the C code and through Python docstrings, and that the doxygen documentation has been regenerated.
+ 10. Make sure that the changes come with documentation, e.g. internally in the C code and through Python docstrings.
 Make sure that example code in the `examples/` directory has been updated appropriately, and that the CCL note has been updated if necessary (including your affiliation and contribution in `authors.csv`).